-1.2.1.
+1.3.4.
 Repeater Mode

-The system must be configured for repeater mode (RPTR).
-This is done through the front panel of the COT.
-Up to 3 repeaters can be put between the COT and the RT, increasing the system range.
-In repeater mode, the COT applies DSL voltage (+/-130 VDC) to the DSL line immediately to begin synchronizing with the Repeaters and RT.
+Through the front panel of the COT, the system can be configured with repeaters (up to 3) between the COT and the RT, increasing the system range.
+In repeater mode, the COT applies DSL voltage (+/-130 VDC) to the DSL line immediately to begin synchronizing with the RT.
+The COT does not wait to detect the RT as in EPREP mode.
+In repeater mode, turning off unused POTS channels extends DSL range.